clissa/fluocells-scientific-data/datasheet.md

 _If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation._

-    All the experiments were conducted following approval by the National Health Authority (decree: No.141/2018 - PR/AEDB0.8.EXT.4), in accordance with the DL 26/2014 and the European Union Directive 2010/63/EU, and under the supervision of the Central Veterinary Service of the University of Bologna.
+    All the experiments were conducted following approval by the ethical committee of National Health Authority.
+Mice and rats underwent experiments in different time and were subjected to different legislations for the ethical approvement of the experimental procedures: i) for rats, the experimental protocol was approved by the Ethical Committee for Animal Research of the University of Bologna and by the Italian Ministry of Health (decree: No.186/2013-B), and was performed in accordance with the European Union (2010/63/UE) and the Italian Ministry of Health (January 27, 1992, No. 116) Directives, under the supervision of the Central Veterinary Service of the University of Bologna and the National Health Authority; ii) for mice, the experimental protocol was approved by the National Health Authority (decree: No.141/2018 - PR/AEDB0.8.EXT.4), in accordance with the DL 26/2014 and the European Union Directive 2010/63/EU, and under the supervision of the Central Veterinary Service of the University of Bologna.
 All efforts were made to minimize the number of animals used and their pain and distress.

 ### Does the dataset relate to people?